 |Personal Leave||3 days of earned personal leave per year.
 Employees must have 6 months without using sick leave, January 1 - June 30 to accrue one personal day.
 After one year of not using sick leave, (January 1 - December 31) employee earns an additional two personal days.|

 |Family Medical Leave||Up to 12 weeks of unpaid leave.
 Employees must use any available paid leave during this time|

 |Funeral Leave||Up to three paid days for immediate family.|

-|Social Security||Employee automatically enrolled upon employment.
-City contribution rate of 7.65% of total salary.|
+|Social Security||Employee automatically enrolled upon employment.|

-|State Retirement||Employee must participate after first 90 days of service.
-Employee becomes vested in the system after five years of service.
-Retirement payments are based on total years of service and highest five year salary.|
+|State Retirement||Employee must participate after the first 90 days of full time employment.
+Employees become vested in the system after five years of service.
+Retirement payments are based on total years of service and the date employee began participation.|

-|Take Home Units||Available to those officers who qualify.|
+|Take Home Units||Available to officers who qualify.|